container-storage-interface/spec/spec.md

 This RPC is called by the CO when a workload that wants to use the specified volume is placed (scheduled) on a node.
 The Plugin SHALL assume that this RPC will be executed on the node where the volume will be used.

-If the corresponding Controller Plugin has `PUBLISH_UNPUBLISH_VOLUME` controller capability, the CO MUST guarantee that this RPC is called after `ControllerPublishVolume` is called for the given volume on the given node and returns a success.
+If the corresponding Plugin has `CONTROLLER_PUBLISH_UNPUBLISH_VOLUME` plugin capability, the CO MUST guarantee that this RPC is called after `ControllerPublishVolume` is called for the given volume on the given node and returns a success.

 This operation MUST be idempotent.
 If the volume corresponding to the `volume_id` has already been published at the specified `target_path`, and is compatible with the specified `volume_capability` and `readonly` flag, the Plugin MUST reply `0 OK`.